-Retention of the placenta implies that the placenta which normally should have been expelled out naturally after the birthing process hasn’t been expelled out.
-The reason could be the inability of the uterus to contract efficiently, or it could be a sequel to uterine inertia [due to labour stages which lasted for a longer time-span causing the uterus to get tired] or it could be due to premature birth and abortion.
+Retention of the placenta implies that the placenta, which normally should have been expelled out naturally after the birthing process, hasn’t been expelled out.
+The reason could be the inability of the uterus to contract efficiently, or it could be a sequel to uterine inertia [due to labor stages which lasted for a longer time-span causing the uterus to get tired] or it could be due to premature birth and abortion.
 Other causes include advancing age of the cow, various nutritional disturbances and inflammation of the placenta, etc

 Uterine infections such as pyometra or metritis are very important to be noted as they may further complicate the life of the cow.
 Pyometra is a chronic inflammatory condition of the uterus wherein the uterus is filled with pus.
 Pyometra is a secondary infection that occurs as a result of hormonal changes in the female’s reproductive tract.
 There are two types of pyometra:

 A] OPEN PYOMETRA: pus will drain from the uterus through the vagina to the outside.
 Pus or an abnormal discharge is often seen on the skin or hair under the tail or on bedding

 B] CLOSED PYOMETRA: If the cervix is closed, pus that forms is not able to drain to the outside.
 The bacteria release toxins that are absorbed into the bloodstream.